 As the official language of Mainland China and Taiwan, Mandarin is a must for any multilingual call center.
 It is among the most important and widely-spoken languages in our world today, particularly for business purposes.
 Many successful multinational companies operate in China or depend on their plentiful resources.
 Consider also that an estimated 1.2 billion people in the world speak Mandarin, which means roughly 1 out of 6 people in the world use this language.
 Serving this ratio of the world population is better than losing them, so be sure to include Mandarin in your multilingual call center services.

-- Spanish.
-Spanish ranks as the second most used language in the world today, it being an official language in more than twenty countries and states and spoken by an estimated 440 million people.
-Spanish is also one of the commonly used languages in Europe and in the US alone, 36 million people speak Spanish.
+Spanish ranks as the second most used language in the world today.
+It is an official language in more than twenty countries and states and spoken by an estimated 440 million people.
+Spanish is also one of the commonly used languages in Europe.
+In the US alone, 36 million people speak Spanish.
 If you want to make your Hispanic clients feel more at ease, let your fluent Spanish-speaking agent in your multilingual call center assist them.

-- French.
-The second Romance language that multilingual call centers must offer, French is spoken by an estimated 220 million people, is the second most widely-spoken language in Europe and is the second most studied language in the world.
+The second Romance language that multilingual call centers must offer, French is spoken by an estimated 220 million people.
+It is the second most widely-spoken language in Europe and is the second most studied language in the world.
 Offering French will give your multilingual call center an opportunity to connect better with customers from Europe and Africa, where over 96 million speak the language.

-- Portuguese.
-The official language of Brazil, Portugal and eight other countries and territories, Portuguese is eyed by the UNESCO as the most likely international language of South America and Africa, where it is also an important language.
+The official language of Brazil, Portugal, and eight other countries and territories, UNESCO eyes Portuguese as the most likely international language of South America and Africa, where it is also an important language.
 There are currently an estimated 260 million people who speak Portuguese.